 Slowly but surely TV has gone from being somewhere to launch a career before moving on, to somewhere worthy of returning to.

 Multiple options for viewing

-TV execs saw in the internet the potential of expanding their audience, rather than a threat to the status quo.
+TV execs saw on the internet the potential of expanding their audience, rather than a threat to the status quo.

 It is not just TV series that are capturing audiences that were previously claimed by the movies.
 There is a plethora of other online content being created and consumed every minute, with YouTubers raising to star status.
 Another important part of the attention capital is attracted by video games.
 Hybrid forms such as VR and augmented reality are also constantly developing and increasing their audience.

-All these are challenges for the movie industry as a whole, but their effect is bigger on the independent movies which used to be a refuge for creative freedom and exploration.
-This disruption should not paralyse indies into becoming obsolete- it should incentivise them to adapt to the shifting tides to stay in the game.
+All these are challenges for the movie industry as a whole, but their effect is bigger on independent movies which used to be a refuge for creative freedom and exploration.
+This disruption should not paralyze indies into becoming obsolete- it should incentivize them to adapt to the shifting tides to stay in the game.

 Movies Are Everywhere

 Opportunities and options for viewing have multiplied not just for television, but for the content industry as a whole.
 While networks were quick to embrace it, the movie industry has been very conservative, all in the name of traditionally established windows.
 For a long time, VoD was treated as just a replacement for physical DVDs.
 Despite some bold day-and-date and ultra VoD releases (more on that here), there continues to be a big window of time after the theatrical release when movies are not available anywhere else.
 There is a decreasing trend, but it has a very low pace, to the extent that it might have a detrimental effect on capturing previously unexplored audiences at a global level.